[ Links open in: same window | new window ]

 __ THURSDAY, MAR 5 __

-• Project 1, Tutorial 4 (link to come): Other miscellaneous browser extension techniques, including publishing an extension in the Chrome Web Store
+• Project 1, Tutorial 4: Other miscellaneous browser extension techniques, including creating a popup.
+(If you are interested in how to publish your extension in the Chrome Web Store, please reach out and we can discuss.)

 WEEK 08